marlene32100/nordicGlamping/README.md

-To avoid the website being too heavy to load, I used the website [Resize Image](https://resizeimage.net/) to crop and resize images.
+To avoid the website being too heavy to load, I used the website [Resize Image](https://resizeimage.net/) and [PicResize](https://picresize.com/) to crop and resize images.
 Pictures used for info windows are 400x400px, and logos are 200x200px.

 Logos have been taken from the web.